zzz0906/LeetCode/2021_May/Readme.md

 * What is the time complexity of your modified solution?
 What is the most time-consuming part and memory-consuming part of it?
 How to optimize?
 * How to make sure the duplicated files you find are not false positive?

+## Minimum Moves to Equal Array Elements II

+Given an integer array nums of size n, return the minimum number of moves required to make all array elements equal.

+In one move, you can increment or decrement an element of the array by 1.

+Oh i seem to finish this problem before. the middle value is the best?

+sort first; find middle.
+And calculate all the diff to the middle.

+yes ac...great!